JuliaFolds/Transducers.jl/docs/src/index.md

 ```

 [Transducers](https://clojure.org/reference/transducers) are
-transformations of "sequence" of input that can be composed very
+transformations of a "sequence" of inputs that can be composed very
 efficiently.
-The interface used by transducers naturally describes a
+The interface transducers use naturally describes a
-wide range of processes that is expressible as a succession of steps.
+wide range of expressible processes as a succession of steps.
 Furthermore, transducers can be defined without specifying the details
 of the input and output (collections, streams, channels, etc.)  and
-therefore achieves a full reusability.
+therefore achieve full reusability.
 Transducers are introduced by
 Rich Hickey, the creator of the Clojure language.
 [His Strange Loop talk](https://www.youtube.com/watch?v=6mTbuzafcII)
 is a great introduction to the idea of transducers.

 Transducers.jl is an implementation of the transducers in Julia.
-Aiming to satisfy high-performance needs of Julia users,
+Aiming to satisfy the high-performance needs of Julia users,
 Transducers.jl uses a formulation that is _pure_ [^pure] and aiding
 type-stability.